 When we access the Internet for sending emails, downloading any data or image file, or looking for any information, the tiny entities of data are sent and received over the Internet these are known as packets.
 The flow of data packets takes place between source and destination nodes in any network and reaches its destination by passing through various transit nodes.

 Now, whenever these data packets fail to reach the desired final destination then the condition is called a packet loss.
-It impacts the overall network throughput and QoS as due to the unsuccessful delivery of packets to the destination node the network speed slows down and real-time applications such as streaming videos, gaming also get affected.
+It impacts the overall network throughput and QoS as due to the unsuccessful delivery of packets to the destination node the network speed slows down and real-time applications such as streaming videos, and gaming also gets affected.

 Packet Loss Causes

-But if the nodes fail apart to store and forward these packets, then they will discard them to cope up with the speed of the network.
-This is how the packet loss occurs in the case of network congestion.
+But if the nodes fail apart to store and forward these packets, then they will discard them to cope with the speed of the network.
+This is how packet loss occurs in the case of network congestion.
 But there are many algorithms and software applications through which these lost packets can be re-transmitted to reach the destination.

 #2) Software Bugs: This is one of the most usual causes of lost data packets which is introduced in the system during software updates and will result in the abnormal behavior of the network because of the introduced bugs.
 This can be minimized by rebooting the system and by introducing software patching.

 #3) The issue with Network Hardware: Growing your network infrastructure by using old and outdated network elements such as routers, switches, hubs, firewalls, and the computer will result in packet loss as by using old devices the overall network will slow down which result in poor throughput and also loss in network connectivity.
 These can be improved by using updated network devices.